zukaman/rl-swarm-v3/README.md

 Each swarm performs RL reasoning as a group, with a gossiping system (using Hivemind) for collaborative improvement between models.

 Swarm is fully open and permissionless, meaning you can run it on a basic consumer laptop at home or on a powerful GPU in the cloud.
-And finally, it demonstrates our Reproducible Operators (RepOps) libraries.

-Note that this code is experimental - particularly on arm64 architectures or when not using CUDA.
+Note that this code is experimental - particularly on arm64 architectures.

 # Run the swarm

 Ensure you that you are using a supported machine/device:

-- x86 or arm64 CPU with minimum 16gb ram
+- arm64 CPU with minimum 16gb ram
 - CUDA devices:
     - RTX 3090
     - RTX 4090